jesse-r-s-hines/ShellAdventure/README.md

 # About
-*ShellAdventure* is a tool for making tutorials to teach the Linux command line. *ShellAdventure* sets up a containerized Linux environment using Docker that stundents can experiment in without danger of damaging their system.
-You can set up randomized and autograded puzzles for students to solve, and give custom feedback if the student did the puzzle incorrectly. *ShellAdventure* also shows a GUI which shows the puzzles the student needs to solve, and a visual directory tree of the environment to help students navigate the filesystem through the command line.
+*Shell Adventure* is a tool for making tutorials to teach the Linux command line. *Shell Adventure* sets up a containerized Linux environment using Docker that stundents can experiment in without danger of damaging their system.
+You can set up randomized and autograded puzzles for students to solve, and give custom feedback if the student did the puzzle incorrectly. *Shell Adventure* also shows a GUI which shows the puzzles the student needs to solve, and a visual directory tree of the environment to help students navigate the filesystem through the command line.

 # Installing